-Most of our objects are selected for their emission in \textit{Herschel} bands, i.e. they are FIR emitters.
-Therefore, one of the first parameters to determine and describe the sample is the total infrared luminosity ($L_\mathrm{TIR}$).
-There are different methods for obtaining the infrared luminosity.
-Some of them are addressed to derive the $L_\mathrm{TIR}$ by using a monochromatic proxy \citep{Chary2001}, and others, as in the work developed by \cite{Galametz2013} (see also the references therein), the infrared luminosity is obtained from an analytic expression based on \textit{Spitzer} and \textit{Herschel} data.
-These studies are usually designed to use the rest-frame bands, which means that when we study distant galaxies, the bands are redshifted, and a correction will be needed.
+Most of our objects were selected for their emission in the \textit{Herschel} bands (i.e.\ they are FIR emitters).
+Therefore, one of the first parameters to determine and describe the sample is the total IR luminosity ($L_\mathrm{TIR}$).
+There are different methods for obtaining the IR luminosity.
+Some of them derive $L_\mathrm{TIR}$ by using a monochromatic proxy \citep{Chary2001}, and others, as in the work developed by \cite[see also the references therein]{Galametz2013}, the IR luminosity is obtained from an analytic expression based on \textit{Spitzer} and \textit{Herschel} data.
+These studies are usually designed to use the rest-frame bands, which means that when we study distant galaxies, the bands are redshifted, and a correction is needed.

-To surmount this difficult, as we have the SED fits available, we can integrate the luminosity of the best fit in the IR range (which usually range between 8 and 1\,000 $\rm{\mu}$m) and directly obtain the $L_\mathrm{TIR}$.
-CIGALE already returns this luminosity and its error both from the best fitting model and from the Bayesian approach goodness-of-fit study.
-Following the information in Table \ref{tab:CIGALE}, the models used for dust emission are those from \cite{Dale2014}.The left panel of Figure \ref{fig:LTIR_Mass} shows the infrared luminosity distribution obtained for the sample with $z_\mathrm{spec}$ in blue and for the sample with $z_\mathrm{sup}$ in red.
-We find that most of our objects (55$\%$) are in the LIRG regime (\(L_\mathrm{TIR} > 10^{11}L_\odot\)), 6$\%$ are ULIRGs (\(L_\mathrm{TIR} > 10^{12}L_\odot\)) and less than 1$\%$ are HLIRGs (\(L_\mathrm{TIR} > 10^{13}L_\odot\)).
+To surmount this difficulty, as we had the SED fits available, we could integrate the luminosity of the best fit in the IR range (usually between 8 and 1\,000 $\rm{\mu}$m) and directly obtain the $L_\mathrm{TIR}$.
+CIGALE already returns this luminosity and its error both from the best-fitting model and from the Bayesian approach.
+The left panel of Fig. \ref{fig:LTIR_Mass} shows the IR luminosity distribution obtained for the $z_\mathrm{spec}$ sample in blue and for the $z_\mathrm{sup}$ sample in red.
+We find that most of our objects (55$\%$) are in the LIRG regime (\(L_\mathrm{TIR} > 10^{11}L_\odot\)), 6$\%$ are ULIRGs (\(L_\mathrm{TIR} > 10^{12}L_\odot\)), and less than 1$\%$ are hyper-luminous infrared galaxies (HLIRGs,\(L_\mathrm{TIR} > 10^{13}L_\odot\)).

 Another parameter of importance for the general description of the sample is the stellar mass ($M_*$) of the objects.
-As for the infrared luminosity, we used the value derived from the SED fit with CIGALE.
-In this case, the information, as given in Table \ref{tab:CIGALE}, is obtained using the \cite{Bruzual2003} models with an initial mass function (IMF) from \cite{Chabrier2003}.
-Figure \ref{fig:LTIR_Mass} (right panel) shows the mass distribution obtained for the objects with $z_\mathrm{spec}$ in blue and for the sample with $z_\mathrm{sup}$ in red.
-Considering both distributions, 75$\%$ of the objects have stellar masses greater than $\log(M_*/M_\odot)=9.93$ and 25$\%$ greater than $\log(M_*/M_\odot)=10.54$ with a median value of $\log(M_*/M_\odot)=10.28$.
+As for the IR luminosity, we used the value derived from the SED fit with CIGALE.
+Figure \ref{fig:LTIR_Mass} (right panel) shows the mass distribution obtained for the $z_\mathrm{spec}$ objects in blue and for the $z_\mathrm{sup}$sample in red.
+Considering both distributions, 75$\%$ of the objects have stellar masses greater than $\log(M_*/M_\odot)=9.93$, 25$\%$ of them have a stellar mass greater $\log(M_*/M_\odot)=10.54$, and the median value is $\log(M_*/M_\odot)=10.28$.